orstavik/JoiComponents/book/chapter6_layout/Z_Pattern_GoldenPage.md

 3. font-spacing.
 4. font-size.

-In JS it is possible to compute the mean cpl for a given text, but this will be very heavy.
+In JS it is possible to compute the mean cpl for a given text, but this will cost compute resources.

-Thus, instead of adapting the min-text-width and max-text-width to cpl, min-text-width and max-text-width is specified against `em`.
+Thus, instead of implementing a min-cpl and max-cpl, `column-width-min` and `column-width-max` should be specified in `em`.
 In typography, `m`-width originally referred to the width of the `M` character in a typeset.
-In CSS `em` is a known length unit for any element.
-Thus, `min-text-width` and `max-text-width` is specified in `em` as this gives a good enough estimate for when margin-space should be deprioritized/prioritized.
+In CSS `em` refers to inherited font-size which is a known length unit for any element.
+CSS `em` may or may not correspond to the original width of an `M`, but this will require control from the outside, lightDOM context of the GoldenPage element.

 ## Implementation